olilarkin/awesome-musicdsp/README.md

 - [Jamba](https://jamba.dev/) - A new framework built on top of the VST3SDK & VSTGUI, with some useful extra widgets and good CMake support
 - [DPlug](https://dplug.org/) - A plug-in framework using the D programming language, that has had a huge amount of work over many years.
 I haven't tried it, but I've decided to include it here in solidarity with the authors.
 As a fellow open-source framework developer, it's nice if people know about your work.

+## Exemplary open-source plug-in instruments/effects and templates
+This is a new section for plug-in projects that are great examples for plug-in dev in the year 2023, where the authors are using modern practices such as CI/CD, unit-testing and have nice build scripts, and are making their projects easy for others to compile straight away!

+- [pamplejuce](https://github.com/sudara/pamplejuce) - An excellent template for JUCE projects.
+- [iPlug2OOS](https://github.com/iPlug2/iPlug2OOS) - Continuing the theme of self-promotion, here is the latest and greatest iPlug2 template project, set up with CI/CD, installer scripts, github workspaces etc.
+- [surge](https://github.com/surge-synthesizer/surge) - Surge was an excellent product which has been open sourced and is now being maintained and continually improved by the surge-synth team, with a new JUCE UI.
+- [valentine](https://github.com/Tote-Bag-Labs/valentine) - An awesome compressor and great, complete project example for a cross platform audio plug-in in 2023.
+- [vital](https://github.com/mtytel/vital) - Vital is a very succesful wavetable synth with a slick interface done using the GPU.
+Amazing that a project like this can be open source!

 ## UI Frameworks

 - [VSTGUI](https://github.com/steinbergmedia/vstgui) - VSTGUI is Steinberg's cross-platform UI framework for audio plug-ins.
 It is released under a BSD licence, it's an impressive piece of work and many plug-in developers use it for their products.